 Effectively managing all of this has become a monumental task that requires more time, attention, and technical knowledge than most of us have.
 The Mcafee Security Suite, together with ePO, provides a solution to this problem for RIT-owned machines.
-Once the ePO agent has been installed on an RIT-owned machine, the ePO server will automatically install both the McAfee Viruscan and Host Intrusion Prevention software, and maintain all of the rule sets, signatures aand updates necessary to keep that software working properly.
+Once the ePO agent has been installed on an RIT-owned machine, the ePO server will automatically install the McAfee Endpoint Security software, and maintain all of the rule sets, signatures and updates necessary to keep that software working properly.
 In the event that something requres a change to the rule set, McAfee and ITS can anticipate and make this change, and the ePO server will send it to your computer automatically.
 You can also make individual changes yourself, although most people never need to concern themselves with this.

 If you have an ePO managed system and prefer to use a different firewall or anti-virus program, you can call the ITS Service Desk and ask to have the corresponding McAfee component removed.
 The remaining components should continue to operate and can co-exist with most other security software.

 Mon - Thu: 7:30 A.M. - 9:00 P.M.